JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-scrollbars.md

 ![Scrollbar](compose-desktop-scrollbar.gif){width=289}

-Scrollbars can be moved by dragging the bars and using the mouse wheel or the touchpad.
-Horizontal scrolling with the mouse wheel can be performed by side-clicking the wheel or by holding down <shortcut>Shift</shortcut>.
+You can move scrollbars by dragging the bars and using the mouse wheel or the touchpad.
+To move horizontal scrollbars with the mouse, side-click the wheel or hold down <shortcut>Shift</shortcut>.

 ## Lazy scrollable components